 11. Go cheese tasting at Mandala Dairy Centre

 We stopped in for lunch at the Mandala Dairy Centre.
 There’s a display area within the cafe if you are interested to learn about the dairy industry in the Tablelands.
 You can also pay to go behind the scenes into the milk factory

-We had a delicious pumpkin soup which heartied us up in the cold rain.
+We had a delicious pumpkin soup which heartened us up in the cold rain.

-Mungalli Creek bio-dynamic dairy also has a selection of their cheese and yoghurt to taste, which were deliciously creamy.
+Mungalli Creek bio-dynamic dairy also has a selection of cheese and yogurt to taste, which were deliciously creamy.
 They are well known for their gourmet cheese pies and Sicilian cheesecake if you want to indulge.

 Lake Barrine is also well known for its relaxing cruises around the volcanic crater brim, or if you’re feeling more energetic there’s a 5km walking track around the lake.

 The Atherton Tablelands is a mountain bike lovers dream play area.

 There are over 30 kms of world-class dedicated mountain bike trails, ranging from beginner to hardcore, and they take you winding through ancient rainforests and scenic back country roads.

 Why not take a look at Atherton from above?
 Hot air ballooning is a magical way to join the sun in its journey up.